cosmosclassroom/cosmosintheclassroom/partials_cons_energy.md

 ---

-### Problem 4: A 1.0 x 10^3 kg elevator carries a maximum load of 800.0 kg.
-A constant frictional force of 4.0 x 10^3 N reduces the elevator’s upward motion.
+### Problem 4: A $1.0 x 10^3$ kg elevator carries a maximum load of 800.0 kg.
+A constant frictional force of $4.0 x 10^3 N$ reduces the elevator’s upward motion.
 What minimum power, in kilowatts, must the motor deliver to lift the fully-loaded elevator at a constant speed of 3.0 m/s?

 - (a) Player 1: Draw a reference frame
 - (b) Player 2: Write a Net Force / Net work / Net Energy Equation